cs50nestm/cs50labs/operators/README.md

 ## What about division?

 You'll notice that division wasn't mentioned in the section above.
-The symbol used for division is `/`, however, division in C works differently when we are dividing ints than the division we learned in grade school.
+The symbol used for division is `/`, however, division in C works differently when we are dividing `int`s than the division we learned in grade school.

 If we write: